The R.E.D. Album: Recording and production

 Game later revealed he collaborated with Rick Ross, Robin Thicke, Ashanti, Bow Wow, Beanie Sigel and Jay Electronica.
 Game revealed rapper and record producer RZA had also contributed production on the album.
 Game also stated that Belizean rapper Shyne would be featured on the album as well.
 On June 11, 2010, Game leaked a song on his Twitter account titled "We Do It Big".
 The song featured a guest appearance from Yung Joc and it contains a sample from the classic hit "Juicy", performed by the Notorious B.I.G.
 In an interview on 95.7 The Beat, he also spoke during a live chat, in which he stated a fellow rapper Nas would not make it to be featured on the album at this time.
 Game also gave his thoughts on Drake and Will Smith.
 In addition to this, Game confirmed Nelly Furtado, T.I. and Snoop Dogg would be featured on the album, with production coming from Dr. Dre, the Neptunes, Kanye West and Timbaland.
 During his promotional tour of America, Game spoke to Jenny Boom Boom on Hot 97.3 and stated about the repeated delays have meant he been able to be working with DJ Toomp, and was also hoping to record with DJ Premier, before the album's release.

 Game confirmed that fellow West Coast rapper Snoop Dogg would appear twice on the album, as well as rapper Lupe Fiasco, amongst the features on the album.
 He also stated "pending we get the song cleared", Jay Electronica and Nas would be featured on the album forsure.
 On June 23, 2010, Game recorded a track from the album titled "Good Girl, Bad Girl" at Encore Studios in Burbank, California.
 The track features Canadian rapper Drake and produced by Cool & Dre, also Queen Latifah who was in the recordings at the studio, but didn't collaborate with him.
 Game later revealed Dr. Dre wouldn't just produce on the album, he would be on there vocally.
 In August 2010, producer Bangladesh stated he had been sending Game tracks for the record.
 Drumma Boy also stated he had produced a song on the album which also featured Young Buck, and was hoping to get Nipsey Hussle on the track as well.
-The Black Wall Street artist, Mysonne, was also confirmed he had worked on this album with Game.
+Former Black Wall Street artist, Mysonne, was also confirmed he had worked on this album with Game.